jackyzha0/quartz/README.md

 ## Useful Commands

-Commands on each lines within codeblocks represents others wihtin the same codeblock.
-This means that you can use either `npm i` or `npm install` when installing dependencies.
+Each line within codeblocks represents different ways to achieve the same result.
+This means that you can, for example, use either `npm i` or `npm install` when installing dependencies.

 ### Install Dependencies